wnk4242/MetaBayes_Evaluation/README.md

-# Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors
+# A Framework for Evaluating Replication-Success Metrics

-This repository accompanies the manuscript entitled *“Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors.”*
+This repository accompanies the manuscript entitled *“A Framework for Evaluating Replication-Success Metrics”*
 It contains the R code, processed data, and supplementary materials required to reproduce the analyses and visualizations presented in the paper.
 Readers may find it helpful to explore our companion [Shiny app](https://quantpsych.shinyapps.io/BJMSP_AnatomyofReplicationSuccess/), an interactive diagram that visualizes the main findings of this study, while reading the manuscript.
 <p align="center">